Environmental artefacts

 1. Strong wide peak, slow frequency sweep

 It has to do with the electronics clock being sensitive to temperature, and interacting with environmental noise, likely the 60 Hz power line noise.
 It’s very noticeable as increased high frequency noise in many channels.
-On the spectrum, it is a wide peak with side lobes, that sweeps down, “bounces” at 0 Hz and then sweeps up until it disappears past our filter and sampling rate limits.
+On the spectrum, it is a wide peak with side lobes, that slowly sweeps down, “bounces” at 0 Hz and then sweeps up until it disappears past our filter and sampling rate limits.